 And that’s precisely where regret is rooted: the past.
 There’s no changing what has already happened and no way to go back in time and make things right.
 Living with regret and not being able to let go of the past can have catastrophic consequences.

-But we can’t totally avoid regret, right?
+But you can’t totally avoid regret, right?
 Absolutely not.
 Regret is a normal side effect of the human experience, an inevitable part of living a whole and varied life.
 What you can do is look at regret from a different perspective.

 The benefits of regret